cheangie/IrvineHacks-Project/README.md

-# 🌎 ClimateCheck — Property Climate Risk Scorer
+# Property Climate Risk Scorer

 A web app that scores any property's flood and wildfire risk using real climate data APIs and AI-generated explanations.